Velocidex/velociraptor-docs/content/blog/2021/2021-09-03-process-spoofing/_index.md

 ---
-title: "ETW Pt2 Process Parent Spoofing"
+title: "ETW Part 2: Process Parent Spoofing"
 description: |
    This post takes another look at Event Tracing for Windows and how it can be used to detect a common attacker subversion technique.